MGAPS/mgaps-website/static/teaching.md

 Students are assigned TAships and can request preferred courses, working typically 6 hours per week during the Fall and Winter semesters.
 TAship are quite various ranging from homework marker, exam marker, lab instructor (with marking), tutoring, etc...

-TAs are paid for a total of 90 hours per semester, at a rate of $26.51 (fall 2013).
+TAs are paid for a total of 90 hours per semester, at a rate of $29.33 (winter 2022).
 All teacher assistant are members of the union [AGSEM](http://agsem-aeedem.ca/), therefore, all TAs must fill up the union form at the beginning of each semester in order to get the instalment of their TA pay.
 The form is placed by the administration in your mailbox at the beginning of each semester.

 Finally, the [TA workload forms must be filled out every semester, to prevent students from being overworked by the course supervisors](/files/Teaching_Assistant_Workload_Form_Feb_2012.pdf).